mamrhein/quantity/README.txt

 same currency as term currency results in the equivalent amount in unit currency.

-As :class:`Money` derives from :class:`Quantity`, it can be combined with other quantities in order to define a new quantity.
+As `Money` derives from `Quantity`, it can be combined with other quantities in order to define a new quantity.
 This is, for example, useful for defining prices per quantum.

 For more details see the documentation provided with the source distribution or `here <http://pythonhosted.org/quantity>`_.